Sensitivity of binary pulsar timing to spin-0 and spin-1 ultralight dark matter: Statistical methodology

 Assuming that the number of measurements $\mathcal{N} = T_{\rm obs}/d$ of the parameters is large and that they are taken regularly during the observation time $T_{\rm obs}$, we can use their variance to estimate the precision with which the model parameter perturbations can be measured.
 We are particularly interested in the perturbations induced by the presence of dark matter, as these measurements allow us to constrain the value of $\beta$ and $g$ over a range of masses.

-To determine the sensitivity to $\beta$, we marginalise over the nuisance parameters considering the calculated variances, following the Bayesian approach detailed in \cite{Moore2015}.
+To determine the sensitivity to $\beta$, we marginalise over the nuisance parameters considering the calculated variances.
 The variation of the parameters $\mathbf{S}$ over time, with their corresponding variances $\sigma_S^2$ as determined in Sec. \ref{sec: varianzas}, is given by:

 where $\Phi_{\text{DM}}=\frac{\sqrt{2 \rho_{\text{DM}}}}{m}$, $\boldsymbol{\Xi} = (\Xi_0, \Xi_1, \Xi_2)^T$ and $N = (1, t, t^2)^T$.
 The stochastic nature of the field is captured by the variables

 For instance, for the variable $x$, we have: